rweng/kiip/README.md

 ## Usage

     Commands:
-      kiip help [COMMAND]   # Describe available commands or one specific command kiip list             # lists all tasks
+        kiip help [COMMAND]   # Describe available commands or one specific command kiip list             # lists all packages
-      kiip rm NAME          # removes task with name NAME, see: kiip help rm kiip track NAME PATH  # tracks the file or folder under PATH with the name NAME
+        kiip rm NAME          # removes package with name NAME, see: kiip help rm kiip sync NAME        # recreates the source of the package (via symlink, copy, etc) kiip track NAME PATH  # tracks the file or folder under PATH with the package name NAME

 ## Development